run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 --cpu-limit double

 > Limitations on the number of CPU consumed by the job (0.5, 1, .etc).
 The system guarantees that this Job will not be able to consume more than this amount of GPUs.

+--create-home-dir
+> Create a temporary home directory for the user in the container.
+Data saved in this directory will not be saved when the container exits.
+The flag is set by default to true when the --run-as-user flag is used, and false if not.

 -e stringArray | --environment stringArray